 Business and Economics

 Welcome to the Business and Economics department, whether students are studying GCSE, A Level or Vocational options they are guaranteed the very highest standards of teaching, enabling students to achieve grades that will assist in their chosen future careers.
-Further to this, the department strives to give students a real understanding of business and economics by using carefully chose case studies, support from established organisations and keeping students up to date with changes in the economic environment.
+Further to this, the department strives to give students a real understanding of business and economics by using carefully chosen case studies, support from established organisations and keeping students up to date with changes in the economic environment.

 A highly successful department that values each and every student, we ask for the commitment to achieving the best grades possible and working with us to ensure this happens.
 We look forward to working with you.